tripup-company/laravel-pubsub-broadcaster/README.md

 ## PubSub event resolver

-To separate useless eloquent events and prepare PubSubEvent you should implement PubSubEventsResolver contract or use DefaultPubSubEventResolver.
+To separate useless eloquent events and prepare PubSubEvent you should implement PubSubEventsResolver contract or use DefaultEloquentEventResolver.